lelegard/cryptobench/README.md

 repository for reference.

 The script `tools/run-test.sh` produces a benchmarck report on the current system.
-All tests are run during 5 seconds, so the execution may take some time.
+All tests are run during 5 seconds, so the execution may take some time, 10 minutes or more.
 It also produces a description of the current system for reference.

 Typical usage: